padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 #### Type 1, Type 2

 1. Fix network issues if any.
-1. Check each member to see their CPU usage and available system resources.
+1. Check each member's CPU usage and available system resources.
 1. Gracefully stop members in Split A.
 1. Identify members that ran out of system resources.
 1. Increase system resources as needed for those members.